 Data models define how data is processed and stored inside a database.
 Amazon QLDB stores data using a document-oriented data model, which provides you the flexibility to store structured and semi-structured data.
 QLDB’s data model also supports nested data structures, which can simplify your applications.

 When performing a database operation, Amazon QLDB provides atomicity, consistency, isolation, and durability (ACID) properties.
+Also, QLDB transactions have full serializability- the highest level of isolation.
 The ACID properties of transactions make it easy to write correct applications.
 For example, in a banking application, when $100 is being transferred from Account A to Account B, either the operation will execute fully and consistently, where the money is debited from Account A and credited to Account B, or it will not execute at all.
 The transaction will never execute in a partial and inconsistent manner, where the money is credited to Account B but not debited from Account A or vice-versa.